advanced-computer-lab/MightyDucks/README.md

 <br>

 ## API References
-The following APIs were used:
+The following APIs were used:<br>
-	- Nodemailer: a module for Node.js applications to allow easy email sending.
+	- Nodemailer: a module for Node.js applications to allow easy email sending.<br>
-	- Stripe: a service that allows users to accept payments online.
+	- Stripe: a service that allows users to accept payments online.<br>
 <br>

 ## Tests